 The controversy for Jesus people surrounding this holiday goes back decades.
 LifeWay, a respected Christian research and resource ministry, reports that around half of the Christian population in America fully celebrates Halloween, while roughly 1/4 of us try to avoid the “pagan” elements and the last 1/4 avoid celebrating it all together for various reasons.
 (See article here.)

 Halloween, formerly known as All Hallows (Saints) Eve, is one more topic that can bring division to the Church.

 But I think we have all had enough of disagreements for the year and I am suggesting another angle this month.

 There is one important idea that every Christian can get behind and celebrate this month.
 It is an idea that every kid in our homes and in our pews benefits from knowing.
-It has the power to change the way they see Halloween and the rest of their lives.
+It has the power to change the way kids see Halloween and the rest of their lives.

 “Why do people have skeletons in their trees?”

 “Why do people like blood and creepy things?”